Libensemble/libensemble/docs/platforms/perlmutter.rst

 .. note::
     Any loaded modules and environment variables (including conda environments) are inherited by the job on Perlmutter.
-This is assumed in this example.

 This example calling script has the following line so the node is divided into four resource sets (the example generator does not need dedicated resources):